AngeloGaeta1990/Password_generator/README.md

     At first, the user can see the *Secure Password Generator* ASCII art logo.
     ![Secure Password Generator logo ASCII art](/media/logo_ascii_art.png)
     ![Secure Password Generator lock ASCII art](/media/lock_ascii_art.png)
-    Then, they are prompted to type `I` or `i` to see the instructions
+    Then, the algorithm prompts the user to type I or i to see the instructions

     ![Instructions part1](/media/instructions_part_1.png)
     ![Instructions part2](/media/instructions_part_2.png)

-    or press `Enter`to start generating a password.
+    or to press `Enter`to start generating a password.

 1. ### Enter Account and Username
-   The user begins by entering their account name and username.
+   The user has to enter their account name and username.
 These fields can accept strings of any length and type without verification.
    ![Account and Username Prompt](/media/user_and_account.png)

 1. ### Verify Input:
    The tool asks the user to verify that the entered information is correct.
-The user's response is converted to lowercase, so `YES`, `Yes`, `yes` and `y` are all accepted.
+It converts the user response to lowercase, so `YES`, `Yes`, `yes` and `y` are all accepted.

    ![Verification](/media/user_and_account_verification.png)